tachiyomiorg/website/website/src/docs/guides/troubleshooting/common-issues.md

 * Try using a different internet connection (switch to Wi-Fi, a different Wi-Fi network, mobile data or a VPN).
 * Try restarting the device.

-### Attempt to invoke virtual method 'com.hippo.unifile...
+### Attempt to invoke virtual method 'com.hippo.unifile...'
 The `Attempt to invoke virtual method' com.hippo.unifile...` error can be caused by various reasons, but they all have to do with storage.

 * Most commonly, it is caused by full storage.